lgreco/comp-271-su25-week05/README.md

 This is also a one-liner method that returns the current value of `this.size`.

+### Does your code compile?
-* **Does your code compile?**  If not, the assignment is incomplete.
+If not, the assignment is incomplete.
 If your assignment is incomplete you must make an appointment to speak with Leo, as soon as possible.

-* **Did your code pass the tests?** If not, the assignment is incomplete.
+### Did your code pass the tests?
+If not, the assignment is incomplete.
 If your assignment is incomplete you must make an appointment to speak with Leo, as soon as possible.

+### Incomplete code

-* If your code is incomplete for any of the reasons above, please reflect on the cause.
+If your code is incomplete for any of the reasons above, please reflect on the cause.
 Did you start late?
 Did you hit a roadblock but did not ask for help?
 Did you not read the Programmer's Pact?
 Something else?

+### How to submit

 Your reflection should be submitted together with the current homework assignment due 6/25.
 Write your reflection as a *markdown* file called `reflection.md` in the current assignment's repository. **MarkDown** is a fairly simple markup (I know!) language that's worth learning.
 You can use a [simple cheat sheet](https://www.markdownguide.org/basic-syntax/) for MarkDown (.md) files or you can look at the course code of any `.md` file I share with you such as this one here.
 You can open any `.md` file on your CodeSpaces editor to see how it's written.